-Platinum Monolayer on Au-Ni Nanoparticles Electrocatalysts for the Oxygen Reduction Reaction: The Effect of Au-Ni Nanostructures
+Au-Ni@Pt Electrocatalysts for the Oxygen Reduction Reaction: Structural Effects of Cores

 G.Y.
 Chen^{†‡}, K.A.
-Kuttiyiel[‡], K. Sasaki[‡], G.P.
+Kuttiyiel[‡], K. Sasaki[‡], D. Buceta[‡], G.P.
 Yin[†], R.R.
 Adzic[‡]

-[‡]Chemistry Department, Brookhaven National Laboratory, Upton, NY 11973 [†]School of Chemical Engineering and Technology, Harbin Institute of Technology, 150001 Harbin, China
+[‡]Chemistry Department, Brookhaven National Laboratory, Upton, NY 11973

+[†]School of Chemical Engineering and Technology, Harbin Institute of Technology, 150001 Harbin, China

-The commercialization of the proton exchange membrane fuel cell (PEMFC) is impeded by the sluggish kinetics of the oxygen reduction reaction (ORR) occurring at the fuel cell cathode.
-Platinum is the most efficient monometallic catalyst for the ORR; however, the associated high cost and the insufficient activity and stability of current Pt catalysts are main obstacles1.
-One approach of layering a Pt monolayer (one atom thick layer) on the substrates of a second metal or metal alloy is a promising way of designing improved ORR electrocatalysts, and also reducing Pt content.
+The commercialization of the proton exchange membrane fuel cell (PEMFC) is impeded by high price of catalysts caused by the sluggish kinetics of the oxygen reduction reaction (ORR) occurring at the fuel cell cathode even on platinum the most efficient monometallic catalyst.1.
+One promising way of resolving this impass involves using electrocatalysts comprising of a Pt monolayer (one atom thick layer) on the substrates of a second or metal alloy.
+This improves the metal electrocatalyst performance, and also reduces the Pt content.
 The synthesis of active, durable and cheap substrate for the Pt monolayer is one of the urgent needs for developing ORR catalysts.
-It is generally accepted that the substrates induced lateral strain in Pt monolayer plays an important role in alter the catalysts' catalytic properties^{2, 3}.
+It is generally accepted that the substrates induced lattice strain in Pt monolayer plays an important role in determining the catalysts' properties^{2,3}

-Here we reported on a new class of Ptmonolayer-shell on Au-Ni core nanoparticle electrocatalysts, which were facilitated by a Pt monolayer deposition using displacement of the underpotential deposited Cu monolayer.4 To understand the effect of substrates on the Pt monolayer we prepared an AuNi alloy and Ni@Au core-shell nanoparticle substrates using various synthetics techniques.
+Here we report on a new class of these electrocatalysts consisting of Pt-monolayer shell on Au-Ni core nanoparticle.
+Pt monolayer deposition is based on displacement of the underpotential deposited Cu monolayer.4 To understand the effect of substrates on the Pt monolayer we prepared an AuNi alloy and Ni@Au core-shell nanoparticle substrates using various synthetics techniques.

-The x-ray diffraction patterns from AuNi alloy and Ni@Au core-shell nanoparticles show distinct features.
-The alloying of AuNi has shifted the Au and Ni peaks to higher angles indicating a decrease in lattice parameter whereas a no shift in the peak was observed from Ni@Au core-shell nanoparticles.
-The formation of AuNi alloy and Ni@Au core-shell nanoparticles has been verified by scanning transmission electron microscopy (STEM) coupled with electron energy-loss spectroscopy (EELS) and in situ x-ray absorption spectroscopy (XAS).
-The Pt mass activities for the Pt{ML}/AuNi/C electrocatalyst are higher than Pt{ML}/Ni@Au/C and commercial Pt/C electrocatalyst.
+The synchrotron x-ray diffraction patterns alloy AuNi Ni@Au and core-shell from nanoparticles showed distinct features.
+The AuNi alloy nanoparticles exhibited four pronounced peaks between Au and Ni reflection peaks, indicating the formation of a solid solution structure.
+On the other hand, additional peaks were observed on the pattern from the Ni@Au core-shell nanoparticles, which may be due to the formation of Ni-rich cores.
+The formation of AuNi alloy and Ni@Au core-shell nanoparticles has also been verified by scanning transmission electron microscopy (STEM) coupled with electron energy-loss spectroscopy (EELS) and x-ray absorption spectroscopy (XAS).
+The Pt mass activities for the Pt{ML}/AuNi/C electrocatalyst are higher than Pt{ML}/Ni@Au/C and commercial Pt/C electrocatalysts.
 The high activity observed can be ascribed to the structural- and electronic interaction between the Pt monolayer and the Au-Ni nanoparticles.
-The results have demonstrated the approach using Pt monolayers on alloy nanoparticles can resolve key ORR problems while minimizing the Pt loading.
+The results demonstrate that using Pt monolayers on alloy nanoparticles can resolve key ORR problems while minimizing the Pt loading.